StacyYang/MSG-Net/README.md

 	```
 0. Test on new image
 	```
-	th test.lua -input_image path/to/the/image
+	th test.lua -input_image path/to/the/image -image_size 1024
 	```

 ### Train Your Own Model
-We are working on cleaning the training code, but we may decide to released it upon paper acceptance.
+We are working on cleaning the training code, but we may decide to release it upon paper acceptance.

 ### Release Timeline
 - 03/20/2017 we have released the [demo video](https://www.youtube.com/watch?v=oy6pWNWBt4Y).
 - 03/24/2017 We have released [ArXiv paper](https://arxiv.org/pdf/1703.06953.pdf) and demo code with pre-trained models.
 - 03/31/2017 Release the code for camera or video demo.
-- We are working on cleaning the training code, but we may decide to released it upon paper acceptance.
+- We are working on cleaning the training code, but we may decide to release it upon paper acceptance.

 ### Acknowledgement
 The code benefits from outstanding prior work and their implementations including: